Missing California Kindergarten Teacher Jamie Tull Found Alive Three Weeks After Car Crash

 Tull’s rescuers reportedly found the kindergarten teacher in a field only about a half mile east of where her car was discovered nearly three weeks ago.
 She had become separated from her cell phone, which was found near a water trough for cattle.

-According to Lynn Garber, step-cousin to Jamie Tull, the three searchers who found the missing teacher were unsure whether or not she had survived her ordeal when they finally found her.
+According to Lynn Garber, a step-cousin to Jamie Tull, the three searchers who found the missing teacher were unsure whether or not she had survived her ordeal when they finally found her.

 “We saw her moving.
 And we said, ‘It looks like she’s alive,’ and she says, ‘I’m alive.'”